The Breathtaking Pyrénées: Full of Whispered Stories

 The marked trail followed asphalt and cow path.
 Fog obscured our vision.

 We followed the old Roman route known as the Via Traiana.
-This Via once linked the gold mines of Asturica Augusta (named by Octavian himself) with Roman Burdigela (modern Bourdeaux, France).
-In those days, the trail carried legionnaires in hobnailed caligae.** Now the trace is worn by peregrinos in Salomons and spandex.
+This road once linked the gold mines of Asturica Augusta (named by Octavian himself) with Roman Burdigela (modern Bordeaux).
+In those days, the trail carried legionnaires in hobnailed caligae.* Now, the path is worn by peregrinos in Salomons and spandex.

 Bob and I were surprised twice.
 The first time was by cows.
 Because of the fog we heard their bells before we could see them.
 They chewed cud as we tiptoed through their ranks.